Skip to content

 The prediction pipeline is shared between offline evaluation and online inference: same layers, same configuration, same code path.
 If a model was evaluated through this pipeline offline, it runs through the same pipeline online.
 The same shared-code principle applied to features extends to inference: skew between evaluation and serving is removed.

 The confidence intervals visible on the dashboard are adaptive conformal prediction intervals, updated online from realized prediction errors following the conformal PID (proportional-integral-derivative) approach of Angelopoulos et al. (2023).
-They are a display feature for readers, not a trading input.
+They are a reader-facing calibration display, not a trading input.

 what counts as realized performance.

 Markets evolve.
 Models degrade.
-A production ML system is only as trustworthy as its ability to detect its own failures.
+A production machine learning system is only as trustworthy as its ability to detect its own failures.

 Each prediction is resolved against the realized log-return when the next information bar closes.
-Error, coverage, and edge are computed per prediction and stored.
+Error, coverage, actionability, and cost-aware diagnostics are computed per prediction and stored.
 This is the ground truth loop: every forecast the system emits is eventually measured.

 Drift detection runs continuously via sequential e-value hypothesis testing (Vovk & Wang, 2021; Ramdas et al., 2023).
-E-values provide anytime-valid evidence for distribution shift without the multiple-testing problems of classical hypothesis tests.
+E-values provide anytime-valid evidence for distribution shift and performance degradation under continuous monitoring.
 When evidence accumulates beyond a threshold, the system surfaces an alert.
 Alerts are designed for human review, not automatic intervention: the system detects degradation and makes it visible.

 The alerting model is event-based: specific conditions trigger specific alerts for human review.
 Performance degradation, coverage breaches (measured against the adaptive conformal method's target coverage), distributional shift, and prediction bias each produce a distinct e-value signal with WARNING or CRITICAL severity.
 The operator investigates the root cause and decides whether to retrain, adjust, or hold.
 In trading systems, automated intervention can be more dangerous than the degradation it addresses.
 The human stays in the loop by design.